walac/walac.github.io/_posts/2021-06-24-kernel-crashes.md

 ```

 From the code above, `statesold` ends up in the register `r12d` and `statesnew`
-in the position `rbp-6` (in 64 bits sized chunks) of the stack frame.
+ends in the position `rbp-6` (in 64 bits sized chunks) of the stack frame.
 We shall start deducing the value of `statesnew`.
 We can take advantage
 of the option `-f` of the [bt](https://crash-utility.github.io/help_pages/bt.html)
 command to display the content of the stack frame: